Ileana Leonidoff: Italian career

 From the end of 1922 to 1924, the company, which sometimes billed itself as Leonidoff Italian Ballet or simply Ballet Leonidoff to avoid confusion with Ballets Russes performed in Austria, England, France, Germany, and The Netherlands.
 The tour was very successful until the spring of 1924.
-When they attempted to return to Milan after running out of money, Leonidoff's husband, was detained in debtors' prison in Brixton.
+When they attempted to return to Milan after running out of money, Leonidoff's husband was detained in debtors' prison in Brixton.
 The arrest did not deter Leonidoff, whose rise to fame continued.
 While in London, she had hired Dimitri Rostoff, who journeyed back to Italy with the company.
 In 1926, she performed in La Sulamita to music written by Amilcare Zanella, which was widely recognized.
-In 1927, her performance at the Teatro Quirinetta di Roma was not only critically acclaimed, but secured her a position to become the first director of the Royal Opera House.
+In 1927, her performance at the Teatro Quirinetta di Roma was not only critically acclaimed, but also secured her a position to become the first director of the Royal Opera House.
 Simultaneously, Leonidoff became the founder and first director of the dance school attached to the Opera, along with her partner Rostoff.

 Leonidoff becomes the official dancer of the Mussolini regime and she and Rostoff perform at many significant national functions, like the landing of the Italian naval fleet in Ostia in July 1927, for celebrations in the gardens of the Mussolini Museum, at official opening for the Olympic Trials, the fall festivals held at the Villa Celimontana, and others.
 In the dance school, Leonidoff taught women and children, while Rostoff instructed male dancers.
 Their first production at the Royal Opera House was held in 1928, and featured La Giara by Alfredo Casella, with Casella conducting the orchestra.
 At a time when the fascist definition of gender roles dictated that women should be in the home and not the workplace, Leonidoff's embrace by the government was unusual.
 By 1931, she was replaced by Nicola Guerra, and the Leonidoff Ballet went back on tour, performing abroad.
-By 1933, both her marriage to Massera and her partnership with Rostoff dissolved.
+By 1933, both her marriage to Massera and her partnership with Rostoff had dissolved.
 Leonidoff soon married the French director André Gardes, and began collaborating with other artists on new choreographies, such as Alexey Tsereteli and his Russian Opera in Paris performances in Barcelona of Boris Godunov, Sadko, and The Tale of Tsar Saltan, Amilcare Ponchielli for choreography on La Gioconda and Alfredo Catalani for the dance arrangements in Loreley, among others.
 Two of her last Italian choreographic works were for Mahit by Riccardo Pick-Mangiagalli in 1938 and for The Three-Cornered Hat by Manuel de Falla performed at the Teatro Carlo Felice in Genoa in 1939.